 Figure 9 shows a 46″ Samsung LED TV mounted on the wall.
 Bose SR1 sound bar is installed directly below the TV onto the wall.

-Figure 10-1 shows a Samsung 55″ TV installed onto the wall with an Articulating Bracket Product ID: 1002.
+Figure 10-1 shows a Samsung 55″ TV installed onto the wall with a Full motion TV wall mount (Product ID: 1288).
 Samsung HW-F450 sound bar is mounted above the TV using sound bar brackets to the back of the TV.
 So when you swivel the TV, the sound bar swivels with it pointing the same direction towards the audience.

 Figure 10-2 shows the TV wall mounted with an articulating bracket swiveled to the left and the sound bar pointing the same direction.